apple-fritter/.conkyrc/README.md

 The font and color choices in the file may not suit everyone's preferences.
 Users can modify the font and color settings to match their taste by changing the values in the corresponding sections.

-Conky is set to display the system name, kernel version, and uptime.

-Conky displays a battery status bar.
+## Information shared

-Conky will display a horizontal bar graph for each CPU core, indicating CPU usage.

-Conky will display memory usage as a bar graph, and displays storage usage for the root and swap partitions as bar graphs.
+Conky is set to display the system name, kernel version, and uptime, a battery status bar a horizontal bar graph for each CPU core, indicating CPU usage, memory usage as a bar graph, and displays storage usage for the root and swap partitions as bar graphs.

-TOP PROCESSES displays the top five processes consuming memory.
+Furthermore, Conky displays the top five processes consuming memory.

-Conky will display information for specific network interfaces, in my case, `wlp2s0` and `enp4s0`. **Users may need to modify these interface names if their system has different interface names.** It displays network activity for Ethernet, WiFi, and USB tethering, **if available**.
+Finally Conky will display information for specific network interfaces, in my case, `wlp2s0` and `enp4s0`. **Users may need to modify these interface names if their system has different interface names.** It displays network activity for Ethernet, WiFi, and USB tethering, **if available**.
 It includes the upload and download speeds and total upload and download data transfer.
 The `if_existing` statements check for the existence of the network interfaces before displaying their status.

 ## The design elements and explanations are as follows: